saferwall/saferwall/README.md

 - Consumer fetches the file and copies it to the nfs share avoiding to pull the sample on every container.
 - Consumer starts scanning routines for static information such as (File metadata, File format details...)
 - Consumer calls asynchronously scanning services (like AV scanners) via gRPC calls and waits for results.

+## MultiAV Licenses

+> Saferwall does not distribute, bundle, or license any third-party antivirus software.
+Users are solely responsible for obtaining proper licenses and ensuring compliance with the terms of each antivirus vendor.
+The project does not encourage or endorse the use of home or personal antivirus editions in commercial, server, or multi-user environments.
+The authors and contributors assume no liability for misuse of this software.

 ## Acknowledgements